JoshuaSP/clixr.io/README.md

   We will implement user authentication and the sites index view, where a user can see his/her own saved sites (if logged in) as well as templates provided by clixr.
 The sites will be served in a 4x4 gallery, displaying the site thumbnail, and on hover will provide buttons to edit or visit the site.

+  We will implement that users must be logged in to save or publish sites (but not to preview).

   We will put a great spinner on the loading of the edit view.

   We will then implement the "live site" functionality, using code in `routes.rb` which will dynamically load all published sites under clixr.io/:published_address/.